Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 Test Ton Verre® Cards

 Cards are available in packs of 10.
 They are easy to store, distribute, and carry.
-Their compact size allows them to be slipped into a wallet, bag, pocket, or phone case.
+Their compact size allows them to fit in a wallet, bag, pocket, or phone case.

 Important: Test Ton Verre® cards are not customizable.